gomorpheus/morpheus-docs/release_notes/current.rst

 - GCP: Sync, create and manage Google Cloud routers (Infrastructure > Networks > Routers tab)
 - GCP: Sync, create and manage Google NAT Gateways (Infrastructure > Networks > Routers tab)
 - GCP: Update sync process to onboard Google networks and subnets distinctly.
 Previously, subnets were onboarded as |morpheus| networks
+- Huawei Cloud: Image upload functionality now supports images greater than 2GB in size.
+When adding/editing the Cloud, set an OBS bucket in the IMAGE STORE field as a permanent store location for |morpheus| virtual images
 - Library: Canonical MaaS is now selectable as technology types for Library items such as Layouts and Node Types :superscript:`5.2.4`
 - Library: Kubernetes 1.20 cluster layouts (MKS, AKS, and EKS) added to the default library for many Cloud types including Amazon, VMware, Azure, Google, Nutanix, OpenStack, and more
 - Load Balancers: When configuring an Amazon ALB for an Instance, added stickiness mode setting, balance mode setting, and session duration setting